junxian428/HTB_Certified_Junior_Cybersecurity_Associate/19. Security Monitoring & SIEM Fundamentals/6. SIEM Visualization Example Example 1/README.md

 Don't forget to click on the "Save" button (the one on the upper-right hand side of the window).

 Please allow 3-5 minutes for Kibana to become available after spawning the target of the questions below.

+ Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Dashboard".
+Browse the refined visualization we created or the "Failed logon attempts [All users]" visualization, if it is available, and enter the number of logins for the sql-svc1 account as your answer.

+2